Pankajzire/django-todo/README.md

 ```bash
 $ git clone https://github.com/Pankajzire/django-todo.git
 ```
 You will need django to be installed in you computer to run this app.
-Head over to https://www.djangoproject.com/download/ for the download guide

-Once you have downloaded django, go to the cloned repo directory and run the following command
+run the following command

     cd django-todo

+    pip install django

     sudo apt install python3-pip -y

-    pip install django
 ```bash
  python3 manage.py makemigrations
 ```